1.10 Provisions, contingent liabilities, contingent assets

 Revenue from sale of goods and services

 The Company derives its revenue from sale of manufactured goods & traded goods primarily from steel segment and also from royalty services in respect of franchisee arrangement.
-The Company recognizes revenue from sale of products & services at a time when performance obligations are satisfied and upon transfer of control of promised products and services to the customer as per the contract, in an amount that reflects the consideration, the Company expects to receive in exchange for their products or services.
+The Company recognises revenue from sale of products & services at a time when performance obligations are satisfied and upon transfer of control of promised products and services to the customer as per the contract, in an amount that reflects the consideration, the Company expects to receive in exchange for their products or services.
 The Company disaggregates the revenue based on nature of products.

 The revenue from sale of goods and services is net of variable consideration on account of various discounts and schemes offered by the Company.